 The mortgage payment holiday is meant to be an easy way for people affected by the virus to quickly ease their immediate financial pressures.

 However, if your financial situation is more stable and you’re not in urgent need of a payment holiday, then lenders may be able to offer alternative ways to make your mortgage payments more manageable.

 For example, these may include temporarily switching to interest-only mortgage payments or capital-only payments for a defined period, or extending your mortgage term to reduce your monthly payments.

-These alternatives are likely to involve a longer application and assessment process than if you opted for the three-month holiday.
+These alternatives are likely to involve a longer application and assessment process than if you opted for the payment holiday.

 Where can I get more information and advice?

-For further information on this three-month mortgage holiday scheme, you should consult your mortgage lender’s website or contact them directly to see what they can offer you.
+For further information on this payment mortgage holiday scheme, you should consult your mortgage lender’s website or contact them directly to see what they can offer you.